dtnitsch/llm-web-parser/LAUNCH_STRATEGY.md

 Author here.
 Built this because LLMs conservatively recommend 5-10 URLs for research when they could do 40+ with the right tooling.

-Real benchmark: 40 ML research sites in 5.053 seconds, 92.5% success rate.
+Real benchmark: 40 ML research sites in 3.685 seconds (8 workers on MacBook M4), 92.5% success rate.

 Next up: CLI args and summary mode (100x token savings for large documents).